davidmanzanares/makebindingsforbun/README.md

 Given a small JSON config file that includes a path to a C header file and a path to dynamic library file, it generates a javascript binding library to ease working with the native library.

-This project is *experimental*, it has managed to create working bindings for [GLFW](https://www.glfw.org/) and [Vulkan](https://www.vulkan.org/), but there are key features not implemented, and it's highly likely you will find bugs.
+This project is *experimental*, it has managed to create [working](https://github.com/davidmanzanares/vulkan_bun_helloworld) bindings for [GLFW](https://github.com/davidmanzanares/glfw4bun) and [Vulkan](https://github.com/davidmanzanares/vulkan4bun), but there are key features not implemented, and it's highly likely you will find bugs.

-Additionally, some key features are missing, like generating typescript type definitions.

 ## Features